semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 ![](static/ge_confirmation-captcha.png)

-Illustration you can find in the [inner Figma library](https://www.figma.com/file/EWdX1ly5KsoNu8sywYJdKk/?node-id=2484%3A123668).
+Illustration can be found in the [internal Figma library](https://www.figma.com/file/EWdX1ly5KsoNu8sywYJdKk/?node-id=2484%3A123668).

 **Title**